appium/appium-xcuitest-driver/README.md

 ### Known problems

-After many failures on real devices, there can be a state where the device will no longer accept connections.
-To possibly remedy this reboot the device.
+After many failures on real devices it could transition to a state where connections are no longer being accepted.
+To possibly remedy this issue reboot the device.
 Read https://github.com/facebook/WebDriverAgent/issues/507 for more details.

 #### Weird state